ArminMasoumian/GCNDepth/README.md

-# this create new conda enviroment for run the model
+# this create new conda enviroment to run the model
 conda create --name gcndepth python=3.7 conda activate gcndepth